AliyunContainerService/pouch/docs/commandline/pouch_create.md

   -u, --user string                  UID
       --uts string                   UTS namespace to use -v, --volume strings               Bind mount volumes to container, format is: [source:]<destination>[:mode], [source] can be volume or host's path, <destination> is container's path, [mode] can be "ro/rw/dr/rr/z/Z/nocopy/private/rprivate/slave/rslave/shared/rshared"
-  -w, --workdir string               Set the working directory in a container
+      --volumes-from strings         set volumes from other containers, format is <container>[:mode] -w, --workdir string               Set the working directory in a container
 ```